 The ultimate landlord’s checklist for tenants in Dubai

-Getting a perfect tenant is what a landlord dreams of.
+Getting the perfect tenant is what a landlord dreams of.
 But how to find one?
-This guide provides a comprehensive tenant screening checklist covering credit checks, income verification and background checks.
-By checking off items on the landlord’s checklist for tenants, you can increase your chances of finding reliable renters and minimising potential issues.
+This guide provides a comprehensive Dubai tenant screening checklist covering credit checks, income verification and background checks.
+By checking off items on the Dubai landlord’s checklist for tenants, you can increase your chances of finding reliable renters and minimise potential issues.

 What is a Tenant Screening Checklist